sanjay-namdeo/notes/reactjs/react-testing-library.md

 To learn all about the individual methods, check the official docs and API reference, for example for getByText.

 ### Selecting Elements using the id Attribute
-If none of the above mentioned query methods allows you to select any particular element, you could add a **/data-testid/** attribute on the element that you want to select and then select that element using /getByTestId/ function.
+If none of the above-mentioned query methods allows you to select any particular element, you could add a **/data-testid/** attribute on the element that you want to select and then select that element using /getByTestId/ function.
 Example:

 ```<span data-testid="mySpan">Hello</span>```